ShareitaGautam/iphone_sales_analytics/README.md

 ON f.store_id = s.store_id
 GROUP BY s.store_name;

-These queries show how the data can be used for analytics.
+These queries demonstrate how the processed data can be used for analytics.

 Data Validation

-We validated the pipeline by checking row counts.
+Row counts were checked to ensure data integrity.

 SELECT COUNT(*) FROM bronze_sales;
 SELECT COUNT(*) FROM silver_sales;